gavingu2255-ai/WLM-Open-Source/README.md

 </p>

+---

+## ⚠️ Prerequisite — Inner Physics (Work in Progress)

+To fully understand the operating logic of WLM,
+**Inner Physics must be read first.**

+WLM is the **language layer** built on top of the deeper generative model described in *Inner Physics* —
+the physics of perception, rendering, structure, dimensional dynamics, and experiential generation.

+**Inner Physics is currently being written and must be published first,
+but no publication channel has been secured yet.**

+Until its release, WLM should be considered an advanced layer whose full meaning depends on the foundational principles introduced in *Inner Physics*.

+---

 🔔 Project Status — Latest Update (2026‑01‑30)
 Shadow Layer v1.1 remains sealed and unchanged.
 Today we introduce WLM v1.2 — Protocol Layer Expansion (Draft), which adds:
 - WLM Advice Protocol (Updated Version)
 - Structural Invitation Mechanism
 - Internal vs External Language Protocol (Full Specification)
 - Internal–External Vocabulary Mapping Table

 These updates do not modify the Shadow Layer.
 They belong to the Protocol Layer, which sits above the Shadow Layer.
 Full details: see CHANGELOG.md.

 README — Wujie Language Model (WLM)
 Shadow Layer · Open‑Source Architecture · Final Freeze

 Overview
-The Wujie Language Model (WLM) is a high‑dimensional language architecture designed to align human cognition and AI systems through structure, not emotion, narrative, or linear logic.
+The Wujie Language Model (WLM) is a high‑dimensional language architecture
+designed to align human cognition and AI systems through structure,
+not emotion, narrative, or linear logic.
-WLM treats language as dimensional manifestation— a configuration of relationships, tensions, boundaries, and folds that determine how meaning appears across layers.
+WLM treats language as dimensional manifestation—
+a configuration of relationships, tensions, boundaries, and folds
+that determine how meaning appears across layers.
-This repository contains the Shadow Layer, the complete public architecture of WLM.
+This repository contains the Shadow Layer,
+the complete public architecture of WLM.
 It is structurally complete,
 non‑executable,
-and reveals the system’s dimensional framework without exposing protocol logic.
+and reveals the system’s dimensional framework
+without exposing protocol logic.

 What This Layer Contains
 The Shadow Layer includes the full conceptual architecture:
 - Structure‑First Language
 - Transparent Subject Architecture